alexisakira/alexisakira.github.io/_misc/rich.md

 Index funds are boring, but they are also amazing.
 In ordinary activities, like studying, doing research, or playing tennis, if you don't put any effort, you will be pretty bad.
 But the amazing thing of index fund investment is that you get the average return of the economy with zero effort.
 All the hard work is done by the managers and employees of firms that create value, and all you need to do is to own the stocks to get paid the capital gains and dividends.
 I view index funds as one of the greatest inventions of the 20th century.
 Historically, the average return has been 6% per year after adjusting for inflation and volatility.
 This is why I claim that it is easy to become rich.
 Imagine that starting at age 20, you open a Roth IRA account, contribute to the max (assume $7000 per year), and invest in an index fund that yields 6% real return per year.
 Then after 40 years, your investment grows to
 \\[ 7000\times(1+1.06+\dotsc+1.06^{39})=7000\times \frac{1-1.06^{40}}{1-1.06}=1,083,334,\\]
 so you are a millionaire.
 Invest a bit more or longer, and you can be a multi-millionaire.

+## Conclusion

 You don't really need a high income to be rich.
-The reason why most people are not rich is simply because they either don't save enough or don't know how to invest.
+You don't need special skills or luck either.
+The difficulty of becoming rich is that you need a lot of discipline: you need to resist temptations, establish wise spending habits, avoid paying unnecessary taxes, and consistently invest in a stock market index fund.
+The reason why most people are not rich is simply because they lack discipline: they either don't save enough or don't know how to invest.